TheRealAnonymous008/quartz/content/details/economics/Scarcity, Supply, and Demand.md

 		* Price floors transfer consumer surplus to producers, favoring producers.
 	* Price controls that are extremely low (for price floors) or extremely high (for price ceilings) compared to the actual market price are **nonbinding**.
 They more or less have no effect on the market unless equilibrium surpasses them.

-## Labor Markets
-* **Labor market** - the market for employers (consumers) and job seekers (producers)
-* Price now refers to  salaries and wages.
-* Quantity refers to the quantity of labor that is demanded.

-* Shifts in labor demand can occur for a variety of reasons
-	* More demand for the good produced = more demand for labor to match production needs
-	* More education  = more demand from a productive labor pool.
-	* Technologies that act as substitutes = less demand for labor
-	* Technologies that act as complements = more demand for labor.
-	* Better technology = increased demand for skilled workers who can use the technology
-	* More companies producing a product = more demand for employees who can produce that product.
-	* Government regulation can increase or decrease demand for labor.
-	* Higher prices and costs for additional production inputs = lower demand for labor to balance costs and revenues.
-	* Lower prices and costs for additional production inputs = higher demand for labor to increase productivity.

-* Shifts and labor supply can be affected by various factors.
-	* More workers = more supply .
-	* Higher standards required by employers = lower supply
-	* Government policies can increase or decrease labor supply.

-* *Minimum wage acts as a price floor*.

 ## Financial Markets
 * **Financial market** - the market for saving (producers) and borrowing (consumers).